Syslog Ingest Guide

 - The zen engine now owns all parsing before data lands in CNPG.
 Add or update GoRules flows under

-packaging/zen/rules/and redeployserviceradar-zen(or push the rule via the KV helper) to change normalization. - Route noisy facilities (e.g.,
+packaging/zen/rules/and redeployserviceradar-zento change normalization. - Route noisy facilities (e.g.,

-local7.debug) to lower retention tiers by adjusting db-event-writer stream mappings or by downsampling in CNPG (see the CNPG monitoring guide for helper queries). - Convert critical events into alerts through the Core API; see the Service Port Map for sample selectors.
+local7.debug) to lower retention tiers by adjusting db-event-writer stream mappings or by downsampling in CNPG (see the CNPG monitoring guide for helper queries). - Convert critical events into alerts through the Core API; use the Rule Builder UI to promote and route events (see Rule Builder).

 Verification Checklist